310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 This is somethin' only the three of us can do.
 Nobody else can do this.

-So why're you prioritizing the shop over that?
+So why're you prioritizing the store over that?
 {% endbubble %}

 {% bubble Tetora sad2 %}